EBC-Annex-79/Data-Driven-Occupant-Modeling/data/sdu-2018-1building-3datatypes/README.md

 ### License

-The license for all the data in this repository is CC-BY-4.0
+The license for all the data is CC-BY-4.0